 - Acupuncture – occurs at least once per week

-- Somato-emotional response massage (SER massage) – occurs at least once per week
+- Somato-Emotional Release (SER) massage – occurs at least once per week

 - EMDR (Eye Movement Desensitization and Reprocessing) – occurs at least twice per week